dinhanhx/macarons/README.md

 # Setup

-You need to `git clone` the repo first because I won't upload this to PyPI
+You need to `git clone` the repo first because I won't upload this package to PyPI

 With good old pip
 ```